coding-glith/leetcode/array/set_matrix_zeroes.md

 > Could you devise a constant space solution?

 The trick of this in-place solution is to set to be other distinguished characters then set back to zeros.
+Can also be done by bit manipulation, like [Game of Life](game_of_life.md).

 ```Python
 class Solution(object):